Point Break

-Point Break is a 1991 American crime action film directed by Kathryn Bigelow and written by W. Peter Iliff.
-It stars Patrick Swayze, Keanu Reeves, Lori Petty and Gary Busey.
-The film's title refers to the surfing term "point break", where a wave breaks as it hits a point of land jutting out from the coastline.
+Point Break is a 1991 American action film directed by Kathryn Bigelow and written by W. Peter Iliff.
+It stars Keanu Reeves, Patrick Swayze, Lori Petty and Gary Busey.
+The title refers to the surfing term "point break", where a wave breaks as it hits a point of land jutting out from the coastline.
 The film features Reeves as an undercover FBI agent who is tasked with investigating the identities of a group of bank robbers while he develops a complex relationship with the group's leader (Swayze).

 Development of Point Break began in 1986, when Iliff wrote an initial treatment for the film.
-Bigelow soon developed the script with husband James Cameron, and filming took place four years later.
-It was shot across the western coast of the continental United States and was officially budgeted at $24 million, before being released for traditional viewing on July 12, 1991.
+Bigelow soon developed the script with her husband, James Cameron, and filming took place four years later.
+It was shot across the western coast of the continental United States and was budgeted at $24 million.
+It was released on July 12, 1991.

-Point Break opened to a generally positive critical reception and critics praised the relationship between Reeves and Swayze.
-During its theatrical run, the film grossed over $83.5 million, and has since gained a cult following.
-Following the film's success, it spawned a remake that was released in 2015.
+Point Break opened to generally positive reviews, with critics praising the chemistry between Reeves and Swayze.
+During its theatrical run, it grossed over $83.5 million, and has since gained a cult following.
+A remake was released in 2015.